bioexcel/biobb-wf-md-setup-protein-cwl/README.md

 # BioExcel CWL example simulation system

 ### Introduction
-Common Workflow Language example that illustrate the process of setting up a simulation system containing a protein, step by step, using the BioExcel Building Blocks library (biobb).
+Common Workflow Language example that illustrates the process of setting up a simulation system containing a protein, step by step, using the BioExcel Building Blocks library (biobb).
 The particular example used is the Lysozyme protein (PDB code 1AKI).